 I start with a clean face and fill in my now sparse light-colored brows with a cool grey brow pencil here.
 If you also have unruly brows that need some gel, this clear one is the best I’ve found.
-Next, I use a black eyeliner pencil found here to fill in the base of the center of my upper lashes and the waterline on the top lid only.
+Next, I use a black eyeliner pencil found here to fill in the base of my upper lashes and the waterline on the top lid only.
 After smudging and blending to just the outer corners of my lashes, I add a dark eyeshadow on the top of the lashes to further blend and soften the line.
 The color ‘Storm’ here is a great one for this step.
 Blend the color up to the orbital bone and just above.
 Next, I blend the color ‘Cocoa’ here with it to look more subtle.
 Finally, I also apply the color ‘Chamois’ found here at the inner corners near the nose to brighten up that area.

 You can see in the photos below that I keep the color mostly above the lash line on the top lid only.
 If I add any mascara or shadow on the lower lashes, it looks too harsh.
 If I continue the lipliner and color to the corners of my mouth, that also travels too much and emphasizes the downturned corners.
 Blending and blotting have become much more important as I age.
 I strive for stain rather than color sitting on top of the skin, and I always use a very light hand.